Sam Inwood

-Samuel Lawrence Inwood (born 17 September 2005) is a professional footballer who plays as a defender for Aldershot Town on loan from League One club Bolton Wanderers.
+Samuel Lawrence Inwood (born 17 September 2005) is a professional footballer who plays as a defender for EFL League Two side Swindon Town on loan from club Bolton Wanderers.
 Born in England, he plays for the Northern Ireland U21 team.

 Club career

 Bolton Wanderers

 Inwood began his professional career with Bolton Wanderers, signing his first professional contract in April 2023.
 He made his first-team debut on 26 September 2023, featuring in an 8–1 win over Manchester United U21s in the EFL Trophy.
 In the following season, Inwood made his league debut, completing the full match in a 1–1 draw against Peterborough United.
 On 9 September 2025, he signed a new three-year deal with the club running until June 2028.

 On 30 October 2025, Inwood joined National League club, Aldershot Town on loan for the remainder of the 2025–26 campaign.

+On 3 August 2026, Bolton sent Inwood out on loan again, this time to EFL League Two side Swindon Town for the 2026-27 season.

 International career

 Eligible to play for England, Northern Ireland, and the Republic of Ireland, Inwood has represented Northern Ireland at under-21 level, appearing in their 1–1 draw with Moldova U21.